PokéPark Wii: Pikachu's Adventure: Gameplay

 Pikachu must engage in battle with a Feraligatr in order to befriend it.

 Players control Pikachu and are able to explore the PokéPark, which encompasses various zones such as the meadow and lava zones.
-The game's main objective revolves around clearing minigames that take the form of park attractions, the player will obtain all 14 pieces of the Sky Prism.
-The player can also make friends with other Pokémon through various mini-games, such as playing Battle, Hide & Seek, Chase, playing Obstacle Hop, or by completing a quiz; by befriending Pokémon, new areas of the park become accessible, and the befriended Pokémon become available to be controlled in the attractions.
+The game's main objective revolves around clearing minigames that take the form of park attractions.
+By doing so, the player obtains all 14 pieces of the Sky Prism.
+The player can also make friends with other Pokémon through various minigames, such as playing Battle, Hide & Seek, Chase, playing Obstacle Hop, or by completing a quiz; by befriending Pokémon, new areas of the park become accessible, and the befriended Pokémon become available to be controlled in the attractions.
 In battle, Pikachu is able to use Thunderbolt, Dash and eventually Iron Tail; these can be upgraded to become more powerful.
-Also, he can jump and do a flip to knock his enemy into a river, lake, etc. Some of the park's main attractions will involve Pikachu and their partner Pokémon racing against the clock to beat certain goals or deflecting rocks to earn points using the Wii Remote by waving it around and pushing buttons.
-Players also can take screenshots of the game and save them to an SD card or the Wii Message Board.
+He can jump and perform a flip to knock an enemy into a river or lake.
+Some of the park's main attractions will involve Pikachu and their partner Pokémon racing against the clock to beat certain goals or deflecting rocks to earn points using the Wii Remote by waving it around and pushing buttons.
+Players can also take screenshots of the game and save them to an SD card or the Wii Message Board.

 Plot

 One day, while playing with Charmander, Chikorita and Piplup, Pikachu is sent to the PokéPark, where the Mythical Pokémon Mew tells him that the Sky Prism that protects the park has been shattered into 14 pieces, all of which have gone missing.
 With his friends, Pikachu sets out on an adventure to find them in the PokéPark.
 Pikachu makes friends with other Pokémon and can use their abilities to clear various attractions in the PokéPark.
-After receiving all of the Sky Prism pieces, Pikachu must play a difficult game of obstacle hop with Mew, then he must battle with it and finally play a game of chase; after all this everything is solved and the PokéPark goes back to the friendly and peaceful state.
+After receiving all of the Sky Prism pieces, Pikachu must play a difficult game of obstacle hop with Mew, then he must battle with it and finally play a game of chase; afterward, the PokéPark returns to a peaceful state.